-- David Sibbald OBE – Prior to founding Sumerian and Aridhia, David co founded Atlantech Technologies, which was sold to Cisco systems in March 2000 for $180milion.
-David is also a Vice-President of UK UNICEF, the United Nations children’s fund.
+- David Sibbald OBE – co-founder of Atlantech Technologies, sold to Cisco systems in 2000 for $180milion; and vice president of UK UNICEF.

-- Professor Ian Deary – Professor of Differential Psychology at the University of Edinburgh and internationally renowned for his work on human cognitive ageing and cognitive abilities.
+- Professor Ian Deary – internationally renowned for work on human cognitive ageing and cognitive abilities, professor of differential psychology at the University of Edinburgh.

-- Gordon Smithis – former Rangers football player, former BBC pundit and former Chief Executive of the Scottish Football Association.
+- Gordon Smith – former Rangers football player, BBC pundit and chief executive of the Scottish Football Association.